B-Farahani/portfolio/_posts/2020-09-14-AI_generated_image_to_audio_caption.markdown

 ---
 # Introduction

-Artificial intelligence has become a hot topic nowadays and it's being used by companies in all industries.
+Artificial intelligence (AI) has become a hot topic nowadays and it's being used by companies in all industries.
 There are many examples of great AI technologies that we use in our everyday lives, such as:

 - Ride-sharing apps, like Uber and Lyft
 - Food and groceries apps, like GrubHub and Instacart